Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension

 and the $i$-th term under the sum of the right-hand side of this equality is: \begin{itemize} \item nonnegative if the intersection

-is empty (according to assertion \cref{lag_sig_close}), \item not smaller than $\deltaLag$ if this intersection is nonempty (according to \cref{lem:lag_sig_far_pos} about the non-negativity of $L\bigl(u(\cdot),u'(\cdot)\bigr)$), \end{itemize} and according to \cref{lem:lag_sig_far_infin} the second of these two alternatives occurs for an unbounded number of values of $i$ when $x$ grows to plus infinity.
+is empty (according to assertion \cref{lag_sig_close}), \item greater than or equal to $\deltaLag$ if this intersection is nonempty (in view of \cref{lem:lag_sig_far_pos} about the non-negativity of $L^\ddag\bigl(u(\cdot),u'(\cdot)\bigr)$), \end{itemize} and according to \cref{lem:lag_sig_far_infin} the second of these two alternatives occurs for an unbounded number of values of $i$ as $\widebar{\xi}$ goes to $+\infty$.
+In addition, the remaining term of the right-hand side of this inequality is bounded from below (as is $V(\cdot)$ and thus as is $V^\ddag(\cdot)$).
 As a consequence (applying the symmetric argument at the left of $0$), both quantities